Ambassador Daniel Taub Unravels the Balfour Declaration

 Ambassador Taub also quoted from the romantic correspondence between James de Rothschild and his wife Dorothy.
 Even though still a teenager, Dorothy played an important role in introducing Zionist leader Chaim Weizmann to influential British circles.
 Reading these personal letters, which describe Dorothy's diplomatic activity, Taub said he was struck by the fact that not only statesmen but also eccentric zoologists and teenage girls could find a role to play in the story of Israel.

 Daniel Taub also addressed the vocal debate within the leadership of the Jewish community at the time over whether to support the Declaration.
-Pointing out that the issue was eventually resolved, Taubsuggested that one lesson to be learned was how much harm communal infighting can do, and conversely how much we can achieve if we manage to be on the same page
+He noted that the community was deeply split, with a number of community leaders publicly opposing the declaration since they feared it would lead to accusations of "dual loyalty" against the Jews.
+This internal debate also played out in the cabinet where there were two Jewish members.
+One, Edwin Montagu, was a vocal opponent of the Declaration, while the other, Herbert Samuel, was a passionate supporter and would eventually go on to serve as the British High Commissioner in Palestine.
+Pointing out that the debate within the Jewish community was eventually resolved, Taub suggested that one lesson to be learned was how much harm communal infighting can do, and conversely how much we can achieve if we manage to be on the same page.

 Ambassador Taub also drew some broader lessons from the Declaration.
 One was that history was not carved in stone, but that it remained open to us to shape and influence it.
 "The Balfour Declaration was precisely that, "he said, "a declaration, not a binding document.
 As Lord Balfour himself said, 'it didn't give a land.
 It gave an opportunity.'
 We were blessed to have had a leadership who knew how to seize this historic moment".